disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

    ![](images/M02/M2-EX1-T3-S8.png)

-9. Open the file that downloaded as a result.
+9. Open the file that was downloaded as a result.
 You should see a list of all tables and their database size in MB.

    ![](images/M02/M2-EX1-T3-S9.png)

 10. Close the Excel file.
 You won’t need to save any changes you’ve made.

-11. Go to the navigation pane on the far left and expand **Analytics,** then select **Dataverse**.
+11. Go to the navigation pane on the far left and expand **Analytics**, then select **Dataverse**.

     ![](images/M02/M2-EX1-T3-S11.png)